puppetlabs-toy-chest/puppet-quest-guide/en_us/troubleshooting.md

 needed nodes for that quest.
 It may be helpful to use the `docker ps` command to list running container nodes.
 If you restart the VM, the docker service will be reset and the generated nodes will be removed.
 If this happens, you must use the quest tool to restart the quest.
-You will have to re do any tasks that involve changes on a generated node, such as triggering a puppet run.
+You will have to redo any tasks that involve changes on a generated node, such as triggering a Puppet run.
 Changes to Puppet code or configuration on the master will be preserved.

 If you are prompted for a password to connect with one of the alternate user